Communist Party of Vietnam: Central Committee

+CPV's emblem and flag in front of the Party's CC headquarters.

-The Central Committee is the CPV's most powerful institution.
+The CC is the CPV's most powerful institution.
 It delegates some of its powers to the Secretariat and the Politburo when it is not in session.
 When the Vietnam War ended in 1975, the Vietnamese leadership, led by Lê Duẩn, began to centralize power.
 This policy continued until the sixth National Congress, when Nguyễn Văn Linh took power.
 Linh pursued a policy of economic and political decentralization.

 The party and state bureaucracy opposed Linh's reform initiatives; because of this, Linh tried to win the support of provincial leaders, causing the powers of the provincial chapters of the CPV to increase in the 1990s.
 The CPV lost its power to appoint or dismiss provincial-level officials in the 1990s; Võ Văn Kiệt tried to wrestle this power back to the centre during the 1990s without success.

 Because of these changes, power in Vietnam has become increasingly devolved.
-The number of Central Committee members with a provincial background increased from 15.6 per cent in 1982 to 41 per cent in 2001.
-Because of the devolution of power, the powers of the Central Committee have increased substantially; for example, when a two-thirds majority of the Politburo voted in favour of retaining Lê Khả Phiêu as General Secretary, the Central Committee voted against the Politburo's motion and voted unanimously in favour of removing him from his post of General Secretary.
-The Central Committee did this because most of its members had a provincial background, or were working in the provinces.
+The number of CC members with a provincial background increased from 15.6% in 1982 to 41% in 2001.
+Because of the devolution of power, the powers of the CC have increased substantially; for example, when a two-thirds majority of the Politburo voted in favour of retaining Lê Khả Phiêu as General Secretary, the CC voted against the Politburo's motion and voted unanimously in favour of removing him from his post of General Secretary.

+The CC did this because most of its members had a provincial background, or were working in the provinces.
 These members were the first to be affected when the economy began to stagnate during Lê Khả Phiêu's rule.
-The Central Committee elects the Politburo in the aftermath of the Party Congress.
+The CC elects the Politburo in the aftermath of the Party Congress.

 General Secretary

-General Secretary Nguyễn Phú Trọng presided the ceremony welcoming President Joe Biden state visit to Vietnam in 2023.
-The event marked an unprecedented situation when the US government recognized the general secretaryship as the Vietnamese state's top leadership.

-The General Secretary of the Central Committee is the highest office within the Communist Party, is elected by the Central Committee, and can remain in post for two five-year terms.
-The general secretary presides over the work of the Central Committee, the Politburo, the Secretariat, is responsible for issues such as defence, security and foreign affairs, and chairs meetings with important leaders.
+The General Secretary of the CC is the highest office within the Communist Party, is elected by the CC, and can remain in post for two five-year terms.
+The general secretary presides over the work of the CC, the Politburo, the Secretariat, is responsible for issues such as defence, security and foreign affairs, and chairs meetings with important leaders.
 The general secretary holds the post of Secretary of the Central Military Commission, the party's highest military affairs organ.

 Before 1991, there was significantly greater concentration of power in the General Secretary.
-After the revised constitution was adopted in 1992, power was more distributed between the General Secretary, the President, and the Prime Minister.
+After the revised constitution was adopted in 1992, power was practically more distributed between the General Secretary, the President, and the Prime Minister, under a semi-codified leadership collectivity system known as the Four Pillars.